Abdulhamid97Mousa/My-K8s-Journey/README.md

-When you install Kubernetes on a System, you are actually installing the following components.
+We have install Kubernetes on a Windows system, the setup consist of installing and setting up docker desktop software on windows, and then install and setting up minikube on a docker container using a docker driver.

 * An API Server.
 * An ETCD service.